steevschmidt/PanelWizard/README.md

 - Tool will allow users to answer questions and see results.

 # Tool inputs from user:
-1. Required: Electric panel size, in Amps.
+1. Required: Current electric panel size, in Amps.
-2. Reqired: Used panel capacity over past year, either measured or estimated (?)
+2. Reqired: Used panel capacity over the past year, either measured or estimated (?)
 3. List of fossil devices to be electrified
-4. Device specific issues, like Minimum tonnage of HVAC needed, how many EV chargers, etc.
+4. Device specific issues, like Minimum tonnage of HVAC needed, EV charging speed, etc.
 5. Proximity to unused and used 240V circuits/outlets

 # Tool outputs for the user:
 - Remaining panel capacity before and after electrification
-- List of devices to be electrified
+- List of devices to be replaced and electrified
 - List of devices to be added

 # Local Development Setup